AdaCore/gnatstudio/docs/users_guide/main_window.rst

 OS shell (as defined by the :samp:`{SHELL}` or :samp:`{COMSPEC}` environment variables).

-Open this console via the :menuselection:`Tools --> Consoles --> OS Shell` menu, which is available only if the plugin :file:`shell.py` was loaded in GPS (the default).
+Open this console via the :menuselection:`View --> OS Shell` menu, which is available only if the plugin :file:`shell.py` was loaded in GPS (the default).
 Check the documentation of that plugin, which lists a few settings that might be useful.